how much heating oil does the boiler use?

 My need was to meter the use of oil for billing purposes and I met that easily and inexpensively as described below.
 (You might care to see my display of how much energy is used.
 Or you might like my device that measures the oil level in the supply tank and shows me the oil usage in Home Assistant).

-My solution (from 2016) is a 240v hour meter.
+My solution (2016 -) is a 240v hour meter.
 It’s a part you’d find on a machine where it would count the time until a service was required.
 This timer is mechanical so it doesn’t reset if the power fails.
-I got the boiler service man to wire the meter in parallel with the heating circuit so that the meter would only count the hours when the boiler was burning oil.
+I got the boiler service man to wire the meter in parallel with the boiler burner circuit so that the meter would only count the hours when the boiler was burning oil.
 You don’t want the meter to count hours when the boiler was simply ‘on’ as set by the heating programmer.
 The meter cost £5 – which is a more appropriate price than paying up to £150 for an oil flow meter.
+It’s now 2022 and I’m looking for a version of this sensor which works with Home Assistant – it needs to monitor is how long a circuit stays active while unfailingly allowing the boiler to work.

 It’s interesting to know that there are measuring devices that can be used in order to keep track of heating oil consumption.
 That would help in supplementing a heating oil delivery services for sure.
 Getting to optimize the heating at home would surely make the winter be more comfortable especially that I plan to stay home for the holidays this year.